kelvinmontini/InsecuriOS-Labs/README.md

 ---

-### Application Patching
+### Instrumentation

 **Objective:**
-Learn to bypass anti-debugging protections and practice method patching techniques to modify application behavior at runtime.
+Learn to bypass anti-debugging protections, detect instrumentation tools, and practice method patching techniques to modify application behavior at runtime.

 **Description:**
-This module presents challenges related to protections against debugging and application modification:
+This module presents challenges related to protections against debugging, instrumentation detection, and application modification:
 - Anti-Debugging: Protections that detect and prevent debugger attachment
+- Frida Server Detection: Detection of dynamic instrumentation tools via port checking
 - Method Patching: Challenges to modify method behavior at runtime

-These techniques are fundamental to understanding how protected applications detect dynamic analysis and how these protections can be bypassed.
+These techniques are fundamental to understanding how protected applications detect dynamic analysis and instrumentation tools, and how these protections can be bypassed.

 ---